 Tommy Gonzalez was appointed City Manager of El Paso, Texas, in June 2014.
 As City Manager, Mr. Gonzalez leads the 21st largest city in the United States.
 Mr. Gonzalez is a results-oriented, strategic leader with approximately three decades of management experience in the public sector; and some experience in the private sector.
 Currently, he oversees a budget of approximately $1 billion in operations and $1 billion in capital expenditures; while leading more than 6,000 employees.

 In addition to his strong financial stewardship, Mr. Gonzalez has extensive experience in quality and performance excellence initiatives.
 He serves as an expert resource on transformational change within organizations.
-Mr. Gonzalez received national recognition when awarded the 2019 Baldrige Foundation Leadership Excellence Award in the Government sector by the Malcom Baldrige Foundation in Washington, D.C.
+Mr. Gonzalez received national recognition when awarded the 2019 Baldrige Foundation Leadership Excellence Award in the Government sector by the Malcolm Baldrige Foundation in Washington, D.C.
 The award recognizes role-model leaders in their field.
 Mr. Gonzalez also received the 2019 United States-Mexico Chamber of Commerce Border City Leadership Award.
-He received this recognition for his leadership and commitment for growing a dynamic economic development that El Paso has experienced in recent years, which has improved job growth and wage increases, while maintaining healthy public finances and ongoing partnerships with Mexican public and private sector entities; making the El Paso-Juarez region a top trade location in North America.
+He received this recognition for his leadership and commitment for growing the dynamic economic development that El Paso has experienced in recent years, which has improved job growth and wage increases while maintaining healthy public finances and ongoing partnerships with Mexican public and private sector entities, making the El Paso-Juarez region a top trade location in North America.

 Mr. Gonzalez is also working with community partners by sharing best practices, the Baldrige-based framework, and public engagement strategies with local school districts, the county hospital, a private hospital, county administration, the housing authority, and other nonprofit groups through the Communities of Excellence framework.
 The Communities of Excellence program is designed to serve multiple organizations by improving El Paso's quality of life, healthcare, and education.
 During fiscal year 2019, approximately 400 students were trained on the City's budget resulting in a final presentation by 10 students to the City Council on the City's $1 billion budget.
 This program is again being launched across all school districts in El Paso.

 Prior to working in El Paso, Mr. Gonzalez served as City Manager in the City of Irving, Texas.
 Under his leadership, the City of Irving earned the Texas Award for Performance Excellence from the Texas Quality Foundation.
-The City of Irving also won the Malcolm Baldrige National Quality Award; the nation’s highest Presidential honor for performance excellence.
+The City of Irving also won the Malcolm Baldrige National Quality Award; the nation's highest Presidential honor for performance excellence.
 Mr. Gonzalez retired as a Lieutenant Colonel after serving 22 years in the U.S. Army.
-He holds a Masters of Public Administration degree from Texas Tech University in Lubbock, Texas, and a Bachelor of Science degree from Eastern New Mexico University in Portales, New Mexico.
+He holds a Master of Public Administration degree from Texas Tech University in Lubbock, Texas, and a Bachelor of Science degree from Eastern New Mexico University in Portales, New Mexico.
 He received the Eastern New Mexico University's Outstanding Alumni Award and the Texas Tech Distinguished Alumni Award.
 He is a certified Lean Six Sigma Black Belt from the University of Texas in Austin.